| 2004 Annual Report

 the investments.
 The maximum investment risk to the Fund is

-represented by the market value of the investments.
+represented by the market value of the investments. a) Concentration risk Concentration risk exists when a significant proportion

 of the portfolio is invested in securities with similar characteristics